sonatype/docker-rhel-nexus/README.md

 with Docker.
 See [Managing Data in Containers](https://docs.docker.com/userguide/dockervolumes/) for additional information.

-  1. *Use a data volume container*.
-Since data volumes are persistent until no containers use them, a container can created specifically for this purpose.
+  1. *Use a data volume*.
+Since data volumes are persistent until no containers use them, a volume can be created specifically for this purpose.
 This is the recommended approach.

   ```
-  $ docker run -d --name nexus-data sonatype/nexus3 echo "data-only container for Nexus"
+  $ docker volume create --name nexus-data
-  $ docker run -d -p 8081:8081 --name nexus --volumes-from nexus-data sonatype/nexus3
+  $ docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3
   ```

   2. *Mount a host directory as the volume*.
 This is not portable, as it